themkat/spring-starter-terminal/README.md

-# spring-starter-terminal
+# Spring Starter Terminal
 Simple script that uses dialog as a terminal UI for creating new Spring application using the Spring Starter / Spring Initializer service.
+A little quick and dirty, and the UI has major room for improvement relating to sizes.
+Most of the choices are also not "persistent" between selecting, going back to main menu and going back to selection again.
+You can create a project, and it will unpack in the folder you are running the script from (useful to have in PATH if you dare ;) ).